dailybruin/training/week2/foundation.md

 ### The Kitchen Sink
 In the Foundation docs, there's a page called ["Kitchen Sink"](https://foundation.zurb.com/sites/docs/kitchen-sink.html) that contains every component in Foundation.
 Take a scroll through it and get a feel for all Foundation can do for you.

+## TL;DR
+Foundation makes layout, espicially mobile layouts, much easier to do.
+We reccomend using it for most DB projects!

 ## Further Resources
 - [Foundation 6 for Site Documentation](https://foundation.zurb.com/sites/docs/)
 - [Zero to Website: The Complete Guide to Building a Responsive Website with Foundation](https://foundation.zurb.com/sites/docs/kitchen-sink.html)